Archiepiscopal seminary of Milan

 The archiepiscopal seminary of Milan is the Catholic seminary of the Archdiocese of Milan.

 It has three seats: in Venegono Inferiore (Varese province), Seveso (Monza e Brianza Province) and in Milan.
-The latter also hosts the Istituto sacerdotale Maria Immacolata, that trains priests during the first five years following ordination, and the Istituto Superiore di Scienze Religiose; other diocesan activities have taken place there.
-In the other two sites seminarist theology training is conducted: in Seveso I and II theology with the corso propedeutico, in Venegono from III to VI theology.
+The latter also hosts the Istituto sacerdotale Maria Immacolata, which trains priests during the first five years following ordination, and the Istituto Superiore di Scienze Religiose in which other diocesan activities have taken place.
+In the other two sites, seminarist theology training is conducted: in Seveso theology I and II with the corso propedeutico, in Venegono theology III, IV, V, and VI.

 History

 The first seminary dates to the times of Charles Borromeo, opening in 1564.
-Under the bishopric of Federico Borromeo the Seminary of Porta Orientale took final form.
+The Seminary of Porta Orientale took final form under the bishopric of Federico Borromeo.
 St. Charles built several locations in the diocese.

-From 1638 to 1784 three operated in Milan (the Seminary of Porta Orientale, the Seminary of Canonica, the Collegio Elvetico), along with four minor seminaries in Monza, Arona, Celana and Pollegio.
+From 1638 to 1784 three locations operated in Milan (the Seminary of Porta Orientale, the Seminary of Canonica, the Collegio Elvetico), along with four minor seminaries in Monza, Arona, Celana and Pollegio.